turingschool/curriculum-site/module3/projects/take_home/rubric.md

 #### Strong Yes Hire

 The candidate...
-- includes a README with a walkthrough of the FE or Swagger for the BE to run requests.
+- includes a README with a walkthrough (gif, screenshots, etc.) of the FE or Swagger for the BE to run requests.
+- include artifacts that demonstrate planning, like: schema, component tree, mock ups/wireframes, etc.
 - effectively utilized a project board with clear labels and each PR references a GH issue.

 #### Leaning Yes Hire

 The candidate...
-- includes a summary, setup instructions, endpoints/wireframes, testing instructions, etc. in the README.
+- includes a summary, setup instructions, endpoints, testing instructions, etc. in the README.
 - built out clear user stories on the project board and there is a clear progression of tickets moved over to the Done column.

 #### Leaning Don’t Hire